google/grain/docs/tutorials/dataset_advanced_tutorial.md

 ### Shuffling

+Grain doesn't shuffle your data by default.
+If no shuffle is applied, data will be iterated/batched together sequentially in the initial ordering.
+For sharded datasets, grain will use the ordering of filenames.

+Grain provides 3 different shuffling methods: global shuffle, window shuffle, and hierarchical shuffle.

+#### Global Shuffle

+Global shuffling will apply shuffling throughout the entire dataset and dataset shards.
+This provides low overhead for recommended file formats supporting random access such as ArrayRecord or Bagz.

 If you need to globally shuffle the mixed data prefer shuffling individual `Dataset`s before mixing.
 This will ensure that the actual weights of the mixed `Dataset`s are stable and as close as possible to the provided weights.